sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/enable-cody-enterprise.md

     "provider": "anthropic",
-    "chatModel": "claude-2", // Or any other model you would like to use "fastChatModel": "claude-instant-1", // Or any other model you would like to use "accessToken": "<key>"
+    "chatModel": "claude-2", // Or any other model you would like to use "fastChatModel": "claude-instant-1", // Or any other model you would like to use "completionModel": "claude-instant-1", // Or any other model you would like to use "accessToken": "<key>"
   }
 }